WakelandBranz/Freshman-Year-S1-Notes/MATH 381 - Crawford/Homework/Homework 3/Scratch Work.md

 #### $\forall z \exists n \forall m (n \le z^2 \lor z < n + m)$

+Can you show that z is true for all positive integers, all negative integers, and for zero, and then for n and m the positive integer.

 For all values of z there exists a value of n that for all values of m such that $(n \le z^2 \lor z < n + m)$ is true.

 **Negation**: $\exists z \forall n \exists m(n > z^2 \land z \ge n + m)$